 The Board of Directors oversees initiatives on compliance including the prevention of bribery and other corruption and receives reports from the Risk Management & Compliance Committee.

-Tokai Carbon is raising awareness of the prevention of this kind of bribery and other corrupt behavior, familiarizing employees with our anti-corruption policy through training courses and in our in-house magazine so that all employees are able to avoid actions that could lead to corrupt behavior.
-Moreover, we have made no political contributions in fiscal 2019.
+Tokai Carbon is raising awareness of the prevention of comprehensive corrupt behavior including this kind of bribery.
+We familiarize employees with our anti-corruption policy through training courses and in our newsletter so that all employees are able to avoid actions that could lead to corrupt behavior.
+Moreover, we have made no political contributions in fiscal 2021.

 We continuously provide compliance training for executive officers, managers, new employees, etc. conducted by internal and external lecturers.